 There have been some recent works on selectivity estimation for path or twig queries on trees or cyclic graphs.
-The techniques can be roughly classified into two categories: graph-based approach and relational-based approach.
+The techniques can be roughly classified into two categories: graphbased approach and relational-based approach.

 Graph-based approach.
 While graph-structured data model has its root at network data model, it was revisited in Tsimmis project, in which Object Exchange Model (OEM) is proposed.
-DATAGUIDE [14] is proposed to summarize the paths of OEM.
+DATAGUIDE [14] summarizes the paths of OEM.
 Graphs are considered as NFA and their DATAGUIDEs are DFA of the graphs.
-DATAGUIDE has been extended to support approximate query processing [8].
+DATAGUIDE is extended to support approximate query processing [8].
 Straight-Line Grammar (STL) [6] is a special form of context-free grammar, for summarizing a data graph.
-To reduce the size of the grammar, [6] proposes to use a wild-card to simplify some non-terminals in a production.
+To reduce the grammar size, [6] proposes to use a wildcard to simplify some non-terminals in a production.